4 HIV in mother and baby

 - Male circumcision decreases the risk of the male getting HIV infection by 40% but does not reduce the risk of a partner becoming infected

-- Taking antiretroviral medication if one is exposed to HIV or HIV positive.
+- Taking antiretroviral medication if one is exposed to HIV.

 4-14 Can people with HIV infection remain well?